ocd-scm/ocd-meta/README.md

 OCD uses high level [OKD](https://www.okd.io) container build features, deployed using generic [Helm](https://github.com/helm/helm) charts, organised into high level releases using [Helmfile](https://github.com/roboll/helmfile), properly encrypted into git,  using simple bash scripts, called by [adnanh/webhook](https://github.com/adnanh/webhook).
 OCD provides strong conventions and generic building blocks that can deliver "application infrastructure as code" with complete git driven automation.

+OCD is also chatbot friendly.
+We use a botkit slackbot that creates git releases and PRs to upgrade apps.
+This means team members who are not developers can move the code they tested into production.
+This is known as ChatOps.

 See [the wiki](https://github.com/ocd-scm/ocd-meta/wiki) for more details including how to run the demo on either minishift or openshift online pro.

 ![ocd environment sequence diagram](https://ocd-scm.github.io/ocd-meta/imgs/ocd-environment-sequence.png)